ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/dev-env.md

 ---
 The rise of Large Language Models (LLM) re-shapes the landscape of what is possible.
 The *transformer networks* are known for their ability to generate coherent responses to complex strings of text.
 A known collection of LLMs is [Llama](https://llama.meta.com/).
 It successfully generates text so contextually accurate that it can be indistinguishable from a real human.

 In this learning path, you will prepare an LLM for edge deployment on the Raspberry Pi 5.
-A Docker container emulates the edge device, which means you can complete the guide without needing access to the actual board.
+A Docker container emulates the edge device, which is used to build the binaries needed to deploy the model on the actual device.

 ## Arm machine memory requirements

 You can run the steps in this learning path on any Arm-based Linux, either a physical machine or instance in the cloud (later on referred to as _host_).
-Because of the size of the model you will run, you need one with quite a bit of memory, required to compile the transformer model.
-These instructions were tested on an AWS instance of type `m7gd.4xlarge`, with 64 GB of memory (RAM) and a 100 GB disk volume.
+Because of the size of the model you will run, you need one with some extra bit of memory (RAM), required to compile the transformer model.
+These instructions were tested on an AWS instance of type `m7gd.4xlarge` and `c7g.8xlarge`, with 64 GB of memory (RAM) and a 100 GB disk volume.

 Information about launching an AWS instance is available in the [Getting Started with AWS](/learning-paths/servers-and-cloud-computing/csp/aws/) install guide.